sc0h0/sc0h0.github.io/_posts/2024/2024-04-06-FB-marketplace-github-actions-chatgpt-api.md

 - Only notifies you through the app or by visiting the website

 ### The solution
-Drawing inspiration from Simon Wilison's brilliant post on (and coining of) <a href="https://simonwillison.net/2020/Oct/9/git-scraping/">Git scraping</a>, I built an open source alert system running on GitHub Actions and applied 'innovative' filtering using ChatGPT's API.
+Drawing inspiration from Simon Willison's brilliant post on (and coining of) <a href="https://simonwillison.net/2020/Oct/9/git-scraping/">Git scraping</a>, I built an open source alert system running on GitHub Actions and applied 'innovative' filtering using ChatGPT's API.

 <figure>
   <img src="/assets/fbmp/img02.png" alt="" loading="lazy">